Art Minors

 Art Education

-The minor involves 18 units (6 courses) of Art & Visual Culture Education coursework as below.
+The minor includes 18 units (6 courses) of Art & Visual Culture Education coursework as below.

 ART & VISUAL CULTURE EDUCATION MINOR REQUIREMENTS